James Wallace FIES, IALD, CLDA

 - Lighting Design (BA): Sichuan College of Fine Arts Institute, Chongqing, China.

-Besides his professional and allied activities, James enjoys travel, miniature model construction, a range of contemporary music, maintaining a small wine collection, watching his favourite AFL football team and spending time with his pet pugaliers Jasper and Peggy.
+Besides his professional and allied activities, James enjoys travel, miniature model railway construction, a range of contemporary music, maintaining a small wine collection, supporting his favourite Australian-rules football team, and spending time with his pet pugaliers Jasper and Peggy.